bentyeh/bioe123_BAMFermenter/README.md

    - Note: When uploading files using the plug-in, the Serial Monitor (or other serial connections to the device) must be closed.
  - (Optional) CH340G USB to UART Driver ([download](https://wiki.wemos.cc/downloads))
    - May or may not be necessary, depending on drivers already installed on your computer.

+**Hosted Website**
+HTTP Server (port 80): handles new clients and streams files (index.html and WebSocket.js) from the `/data` folder to clients WebSockets Server (port 81): handles data sent from client (browser) to ESP8266 chip
+ - Sends data over SoftwareSerial back to Arduino

+Plots are generated using [D3.js](https://d3js.org/).

 ### python_plots
 **Description**